ETCE-LAB/COvid-19-Disease-Outcome-Predictor/README.md

 #### Table Editing

+Tabulator's default editing features are used for editing cells, and adding/deleting rows.
 Tabulator Mutators are written to make sure all values are numeric.
-The DOM elements defined in `ui.R` are initialised with the default columns for patient data.
-Tabulator's Undo/Redo and Add/Delete functionality is also implemented by adding event listeners to buttons defined in `ui.R`.

 #### Error Messages

 Error messages are implemented using the validation features of Tabulator.
+Since Tabulator does not implement error messages, but does support callbacks on cell edit events, a mixture of automatic and manual validation is used.
+See [Tabulator 4.9 Documentation](http://www.tabulator.info/docs/4.9/validate#manual).

 Dynamic error labels are added above the table that are scrolled to automatically.
 Clicking on error messages will autoscroll to the culprit cell.
 All error autoscrolling only occurs if the target is outside the current viewport.

+When the **PREDICT** button Error messages are either redisplayed or removed if the table is invalid or valid repsectively.

 #### Shiny Server Communication